A3TRAYA/MySortings/README.md

 # MySortings
-I tried to implement the sorting functions myself
+I tried to implement the known sorting functions myself